ChainAgnostic/CAIPs/CAIPs/caip-2.md

 ## Specification

-The blockchain ID is a string designed to uniquely identify blockchains in a developer-friendly fashion.
+The blockchain ID (short "chain ID") is a string designed to uniquely identify blockchains in a developer-friendly fashion.

 ### Syntax